 - Override an existing service

 Drupal builds on the Symfony service container, which has been quite stable.
 The way that you define, and use, services has changed very little since they were introduced in Drupal.
-We don't anticipate any major changes.
+We don’t anticipate any major changes.
 This means that older documentation resources are likely still useful long after their publication date.
-Resources labeled for Drupal 8 should still apply to Drupal 9.

 - Great example and explanation of injecting services using the constructor/create pattern.

 Services and dependency injection in Drupal 8 (drupal.org)

 - Provides an overview of how a developer can utilize services and Dependency Injection in a module.